aplteam/Cider/docs/Cider-User-Guide.md

 Defaults to "both" but can be "ns" or "dir" as well.

 Defines which source to track for changes, so the other can be synchronised.

+Note that for "both" and "dir" .NET or .NET Core is required.
+Under Windows this is a given, but not so on Linux and Mac-OS: it may or may not be available.
+If it is not the default for "watch" will be "ns".

 ##### SYSVARS